cado-security/product-help/docs/cado-response/deploy/aws/performance-resiliency/aws-backups.md

 # AWS Backups and Recovery

+Cado backs up any imports to S3 which can then be re-imported later to a fresh instance.
+This is the simplest method for backups.
+You will need to restore the data volume if you want to recover user settings such as user logins, and processed data.

-### Backup and Recovery
+### Backup and Recovery for default non-HA deployments
 This section explains how to recover or migrate the Cado platform to a new instance.

-Cado also backs up any imports to S3 which can then be re-imported later to a fresh instance, but you will need to restore the data volume if you want to recover user settings such as user logins.

 If a Cado instance fails, you will need to recover and attach the data volume to a new instance.
 The data volume contains previously imported data as well as user settings.